Minimum Effective Dose Vs. Maximum Effective Dose

 A Practical Example

 Imagine we have two milers, identical twins if that helps, that both want to go from running 4:40 to 4:30 by the end of the year.
-Our “effective dose” is whatever training gets them to improve 10 seconds.
+Our “effective dose” is whatever training gets them to improve 10 seconds during the season.

-One of our milers we increase their mileage from 30mpw to 40mpw.
-Over the course of the season his times steadily drop and eventually runs his 4:30.
+One of our milers increases their mileage from 30mpw to 40mpw.
+Over the course of the season his times steadily drop and eventually he runs 4:30.

 The other increases his mileage from 30mpw all the way up to 60mpw.
 Over that same timeframe he also drops his time down to 4:30, just as his brother did.